 If you plan on visiting this volcano, there are several walking trails that are worth it.
 You can also enjoy the chaotic landscape of Onioshidashi Park and the Asamayama Kannondo Temple.
-And after all the effort, make sure you take a bath at the Takamine Kogen Onsen nearby (hot spring).
+After all the effort, make sure you take a bath at the Takamine Kogen Onsen nearby (hot spring).

 Elevation: 7,123 ft (ca. 2,171 m)

 Mount Kusatsu-Shirane (草津白根山) is located in Central Honshu at less than 31 mi (ca. 50 km) from Nagano city.
-In the summit, you can find 3 lake-filled craters (Karagama, Yugama, Mizugama).
+At the summit, you can find 3 lake-filled craters (Karagama, Yugama, Mizugama).

 If you want to visit this volcano, know that there’s a free shuttle bus to the main hiking course.
 From mid-April to mid-November, there are buses that leave Kukatsu Bus Terminal every hour.

 Lake Yugama is really worth the visit as you can see yellow sulfur floating on the turquoise water.